-- Door 2 Door taxis currently provide transfers between Jury's Inn and Southampton General Hospital for people undergoing radiotherapy treatment.
-These taxis are arranged by the team at Southampton Radiotherapy Team
+- Radio taxis currently provide transfers between Jury's Inn and Southampton General Hospital for people undergoing radiotherapy treatment.
+These taxis are arranged by the team at Southampton Radiotherapy Team.

 - A rail ticket (or e-ticket) will be provided, this will take you from the airport to a rail or underground station close to the hospital you are attending.

-- If taxi travel from the nearest rail station to the hospital is required for medical reasons it must be supported by your Guernsey specialist.
-You should then take a taxi from the rail station in London to the hospital and ask for a receipt.
+- If taxi travel from the nearest rail station to the hospital is required for medical reasons, it must be supported by your Guernsey specialist.
 A refund can be claimed from Social Security on your return, but only if you provide the receipt.